MoatLab/Melody/mio/README.md

 ## Notes
 * `TSC_FREQ_GHZ` should be set as the machine's CPU frequency.
-* `-I` is set as 8 for
+* `-I` is set as 8 for measuring the averaging latency for each 8 accesses.
-* Enabling `shuffle` in `main.c` for random pointer-chasing.
-Current setting uses non-random pointer-chasing with prefetchers off for measuring latency.
-The suffling "window" and iterations can also be tuned in the code.
 * Tune of the number of threads in `runx.sh` in each folder for different access types to comply with different physical machines.
 For example, `pc` currently uses `1,2,4,8` threads.
 * The data buffer size is for each threads.